rusticlion/Manastorm/manastorm_codebase_dump.md

                 manaCost = #(caster.spellSlots[results.currentSlot].tokens or {})
             end

+            -- Determine if we should delay damage display for visual sync local delayDamage = false

+            -- For projectile spells, we want to delay damage until visual completes if spell and spell.attackType == "projectile" then delayDamage = true
+            end

             -- Generate event with enriched visual metadata table.insert(events or {}, {
                 type = "DAMAGE",